Certifying Anosov representations: The algorithm by example

 We compute these in the example in the code available at \cite{Rie24code}, obtaining

 We choose auxiliary constants $\epsilon_{aux} = 0.7 \epsilon + 0.3 \epsilon_{max}$, where $\epsilon_{max} = \cos^{-1} \left( \frac{-1}{3-1} \right)$, and

-These constants satisfy Theorem \ref{thm:straight and spaced implies undistorted}.
+These constants satisfy the conditions of Theorem \ref{thm:straight and spaced implies undistorted}.
 So each sequence of midpoints $(m_n)$ constructed above is $d_\alpha$-undistorted.
 This implies that every geodesic in $\Gamma$ maps to a $d_\alpha$-undistorted sequence in $\X$.
 By \cite{KLP18b} or \cite{BPS19}, it follows that $\Gamma$ is Anosov.